kaaron22/HTMVault/resources/design-document.md

 - Listing or sorting inventory by device type (i.e. IV pumps)
 - Listing open work orders
 - Administrative features/access
-- Numerical tracking of a device's failure count (i.e. number of work orders with a type of 'repair', vs. a PM or Acceptance work order)
+- Numerical tracking of a device's failure count (i.e. number of work orders with a type of 'repair', as opposed to a PM or Acceptance work order)

 ## 4. UML Class Diagram